|Table of Contents |

 The person with eight years experience was Lottie.
 I wanted her to work an aisle position in Upper Class to maintain the pace of the service.

 It was taken when crew member Mia (who accused me of touching her leg) approached me during the dinner service at the bar area in Upper Class.
-She was working in Economy but had come to the front after they finished their service to help out.
+She was working in Economy but had come to the front after they finished the service to help out.

 She wanted to show me the Christmas dinner.
 Her concern was portion size not presentation.
-The Upper Class food comes out of the oven in a foil tray.
+The Upper Class food comes out the oven in a foil tray.
 It’s then plated up by the crew member working in the galley.
 That was Bruce.

 These meals were on their way to two Upper Class customers.

 I took the photo because I was going to send it to the catering department with my catering report to draw their attention to the portion size.
-I then went to speak with Bruce about how the food was being plated up.
+I then went to speak with Bruce about how food was being plated up.

 Bruce was one of two crew members who didn’t return their witness statement.